laggingreflex/mochista/README.md

 ### <a id="not-all"></a> Not all features of [Mocha] and [Istanbul] supported

 Incorporating ***all*** functionalities of both [Mocha] and [Istanbul] is no longer the intent of this project.
 Earlier this project may have claimed to be a drop-in replacement for both, but that is no longer the case (in hindsight it wasn't a wise decision to begin with, since there were/would've been a lot of flag/features collisions).
+It'll however still try to support some of the most common features (bail, fgrep) with direct flags or --mocha-xxx prefix.

 ### Node v10